astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

             return res
 ```

-Additionally to a custom operator the example DAG will be using a custom hook to connect to the CatFactAPI.
-This hook abstracts retrieving the API URL from an [Airflow connection](connections.md) as well as making several calls to the API in a loop.
-Copy and paste the code below into a file called `cat_fact_hook.py` in the `include` directory.
+In addition to the `MyBasicMathOperator` custom operator, the example DAG will use a custom hook to connect to the CatFactAPI.
+This hook abstracts retrieving the API URL from an [Airflow connection](connections.md) and makes several calls to the API in a loop.
+This code should also be placed in the `include` directory in a file called `cat_fact_hook.py`.

 ```python
 """This module allows you to connect to the CatFactAPI."""